 \textit{Puzzle pieces $Y_i^n$ of level or depth $n$} are defined as the closures of the connected components of $P_c^{-n}(\daron (Y^{0}_{j}))$.
-They partition the region bounded by equipotential $P_c^{-n}(E^r)$ into finite number of closed disks.
+They partition the region bounded by the equipotential $P_c^{-n}(E^r)$ into a finite number of closed disks.
 By definition, all puzzle pieces are bounded by piecewise analytic curves.
-A puzzle piece containing the critical point is referred to as \textit{critical puzzle piece}.
-The \textit{label} of each puzzle piece is the set of the angles of external rays bounding that puzzle piece.
-If the critical point does not land on the $\alpha_c$-fixed point, there is a unique puzzle piece $Y^n_0$ of every level $n$ containing the critical point.
+The puzzle piece of level $n$ containing the critical point is referred to as the \textit{critical puzzle piece} of level $n$.
+The \textit{label} of a puzzle piece is the set of the angles of the external rays bounding that puzzle piece.
+If the critical point does not land on $\alpha_c$, there is a unique critical puzzle piece $Y^n_0$ of every level $n$.

-The family of all puzzle pieces of $P_c$ of all levels has the following \textit{Markov property}:
+The family of all puzzle pieces of $P_c$ has the following \textit{Markov property}:

-\begin{itemize} \item[--] Puzzle pieces are disjoint or nested.
+\begin{itemize} \item[--] Any two puzzle pieces are either disjoint or nested.
 In the latter case, the puzzle piece of higher level is contained in the puzzle piece of lower level. \item[--] Image of any puzzle piece of level $n \geqslant 1$ is a puzzle piece of level $n-1$.
-Moreover, $P_c:Y^{n}_{j} \rightarrow Y^{n-1}_{k}$ is a $d$-to-$1$ branched covering or univalent, depending on whether $Y^{n}_{j}$ contains the critical point or not. \end{itemize}
+Moreover, $P_c:Y^{n}_{j} \rightarrow Y^{n-1}_{k}$ is either $d$-to-$1$ branched covering, or univalent.
+This depends on whether $Y^{n}_{j}$ contains the critical point or not. \end{itemize}